vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 ---
 title: How Can I Be Saved?
 description: Because all have sinned, all are sitting on death row, whether we realize it or not.
 There is hope though!
-But only if I ask Jesus to intervene.
+But only if I allow Jesus to intervene.
 date: 2021-12-18
 series: Salvation
 order: 600